Game Development Data Layout Strategy: Making Updates 3 Times Faster by Switching from Node-Based to SoA

-When moving a large number of objects in games, the frame rate drops.
+When moving a large number of objects in games, the frame rate decreases.
 The cause is in the object-oriented data layout.
-This article explains the SoA (Structure of Arrays) pattern based on Data-Oriented Design from its concept, and verifies its effectiveness with measurement results in the Godot Engine.
+This article explains the SoA (Structure of Arrays) pattern based on Data-Oriented Design concepts from the ground up, and verifies its effectiveness with measurement results from the Godot Engine.

 2026.02.22